Skip to content

 continue the handler stack even if the crashed and preempted thread stack runs out.

-This relatively low-level interface allows users to specify an arbitrary memory range (from the heap or any `mmap` a
+This relatively low-level interface allows users to specify an arbitrary memory range (on the heap, stack or any memory

-user can access).
-The upside of allowing the user to determine the size _and_ location offers flexibility compared to
+mapping a user can access).
+The upside of allowing the user to determine the size _and_ location offers flexibility

-the Windows approach because it is independent of the stack usage and size of the crashed thread and allows you to add
+compared to the Windows approach because it is independent of the stack usage and size of the crashed thread and allows

 Like Windows, you can only assign a `sigaltstack` from within the thread, meaning you can only set the handler region